SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 The "done" reply always contains a `Data report`_ with the return value.
 If no value is returned, the data part is set to "null".
 The "done" message should be returned quickly, the time scale should be in the order of the time needed for communications.
-Still, all side-effects need to be realised and communicated before.
+Still, all side-effects need to be realized and communicated before.
 Actions which have to wait for physical changes, can be triggered with a command, but not be waited upon.
 The information about the duration and success of such an action has to be transferred via the status parameter.